stackrox/infra/DEPLOYMENT.md

 # Infra Deployment

-## Deply to an adhoc development cluster
+## Deploy to an adhoc development cluster

 For example one created with `infractl create gke-default`.